kayla-manning/election-analysis-2020/posts/polling.md

 [^Gelman-and-King]: [Gelman and King, 1993] Gelman, A. and King, G. (1993).Why are American presidential election campaign polls so variable when votes are so predictable?
 British Journal of Political Science, 23(4):409–451.

+[^sum-abs]: To get the values on the x-axis, found the average poll numbers for each candidate from each pollster in September of 2016.
+Then, I subtracted the poll numbers from the popular vote share for each candidate.
+After that, I took the absolute value of each of these differences and summed them for each poll.
+Smaller sums indicate that the respective pollsters numbers in September 2016 were closer to the election outcome, whereas larger numbers represent polls less indicative of the future election results.

 [^weight-scheme]: In my approach weigh polls proportionately to their accuracy in predicting the 2016 election, I first summed the absolute value of errors for all off of the polls and then calculated each poll's proportion of that error.
 Polls with smaller proportions more closely resembled with 2016 outcome.
 In order to ascribe greater weight to more accurate polls, I took the inverse of each proportion and then divided by 296.8874 so that the weights would sum to 1.